ArunYogi/paytm-cordova-plugin/Readme.md

     alert("Transaction Failed for reason " + error.RESPMSG);
 }
 ```
+Note:
+# Version 0.0.3 is not backward compatibile with 0.0.2.
+In v0.0.3, send options as JSON object where in 0.0.2, send each value separately i.e (txn_id, customer_id, email, phone, amount, callbackurl, environment,..,..)
+# Environment info says which environment you are trying to test.
+Possible values are 'staging' and 'prodcution'.

-NOTE: Send transaction amount in String format, as that is the format accepted in iOS platform.
+# Send transaction amount in String format, as that is the format accepted in iOS platform.